Bangladesh Environment Conservation Act, 1995: Present-day projects

-The Bengali Government has started building new sidewalks with surface drains so that garbage can be drained away and won't linger in the streets any more and the new drainage system can help mitigate the country's problems with mass floodings.
-The Bengali Government has constructed air quality monitoring stations so that the government can effectively monitor the improvements of air quality in many different areas around the country.
-The Bengali Government has updated bus routes so that they can shorten the distance that the bus has to travel and in turn improve the area's air quality.
-The Bengali Government passed new Vehicular Emission Standards on 31 December 2014 which will help improve the country's overall air pollution problem.
+The Bangladeshi government has started building new sidewalks with surface drains so that garbage can be drained away and won't linger in the streets any more and the new drainage system can help mitigate the country's problems with mass floodings.
+The Bangladeshi government has constructed air quality monitoring stations so that the government can effectively monitor the improvements of air quality in many different areas around the country.
+The Bangladeshi government has updated bus routes so that they can shorten the distance that the bus has to travel and in turn improve the area's air quality.
+The Bangladeshi government passed new Vehicular Emission Standards on 31 December 2014 which will help improve the country's overall air pollution problem.

 Another law to be mentioned is the "Remedial measures for injury to ecosystem".
 If we move further down the map of Bangladesh to the Southwest side, the region of Khulna is the hometown of the biggest mangrove forest Sundarbans in the world, which is estimated to cover an area of almost 4100 km2.
 It is an open secret that local people have been clearing out the forests to have a chance to use the wood to earn a living and feed their family and the Government has taken little or no measures to prevent so.